 Spring is known as ‘printemps’ in French, from Old French ‘prins’ (first) and ’temps’ (time as in weather).

 Springtime heralds the coming back to life after the long cold months of winter.
 Buds on the trees finally open up after having slept all winter.
 Leaves burst out of the buds in fresh green colour when the sun gets brighter and warmer.
 In spring, the trees’ bare branches change into leafy shade towards summer.

-This is the season full of bird songs in the forests or in the gardens while nesting.
-The sparrows are back in the north of France as are the white storks in Alsace.
-As plants and trees come back to life, small and colourful butterflies start appearing.
+This season is full of bird songs in the forests or the gardens while nesting.
+The sparrows are back in the north of France, as are the white storks in Alsace.
+Small and colourful butterflies start appearing as plants and trees come back to life.

 Dandelions begin to invade the garden lawns and the fields.
 May is one of the best months to see spring wildflowers such as cowslips, wood violets and lilies of the valley in bloom.
 From late winter, flowering and fruit trees produce flamboyant blooms on bare branches: magnolias, apple, cherry, and almond trees.
 In many French gardens, the bright yellow flowers of the Forsythia shrub are amongst the first to be in full bloom in March.

 In spring, some plants bear vegetables and fruit that will be picked in June: asparagus, artichokes, carrots, radish, french beans, potatoes, lettuce, cauliflower, spinach, cucumbers, courgettes, rhubarb. strawberries, raspberries and cherries.